TreeDiff: AST-Guided Code Generation with Diffusion LLMs: Introduction

-Our contributions are as follows: \begin{itemize} \item To the best of our knowledge, this is the first work to incorporate AST-aware masking into large language diffusion models, specifically tailored for the code generation reasoning domain. \item Different from existing methods that rely primarily on unstructured random masking, we propose an AST-guided masking strategy that encourages the model to recover structurally meaningful spans and capture long-range syntactic dependencies more effectively. \item Extensive evaluations on diffusion-based language models and widely-used code generation benchmarks demonstrate the effectiveness and generality of our approach.
-Our approach is trained on a large-scale dataset of 150K code reasoning samples, enabling rigorous evaluation and strong empirical support. \end{itemize}
+Our contributions are as below: \begin{itemize} \item To our knowledge, this is the first work to incorporate AST-aware masking into DLLMs, specifically tailored for the code generation reasoning domain. \item Extensive evaluations on DLLMs demonstrate the effectiveness of our approach, which gained at most \textbf{13.3\%} relatively improvement compared with standard random masking method. \item Our approach is trained on a large-scale dataset of \textbf{150K} long code reasoning samples, enabling rigorous evaluation and strong empirical support . \end{itemize}